 An old industrial place converted into a museum

-Part of the exhibit was temporarily moved to the Centrale Montemartini after its spaces were salvaged in an industrial archeology operation.
-Setting the artifacts in a contemporary 'archeological dig' was so successful it stayed long after.
+Part of the exhibit was temporarily moved to the Centrale Montemartini after its spaces were salvaged in an industrial archaeology operation.
+Setting the artefacts in a contemporary 'archaeological dig' was so successful it stayed long after.
 For a sight of stark contrasts, see the brilliant second exhibition area of machines, valves and pressure gauges that provide the backdrop for busts and sculpted marble, all for an unusual yet spot-on effect.
 To get there, catch a bus from Via Ostiense or a take a short walk from Garbatella station.

 The ‘Little London’ of Flaminio